fhem/fhem-docker/README.md

         docker pull ghcr.io/fhem/fhem-docker:4-bullseye
         docker pull ghcr.io/fhem/fhem-docker:4-threaded-bullseye

-If you are using 3rd Party modules which are not available on the FHRM svn repository, you may need this image, because it has more perl modules preinstalled.
+If you are using 3rd Party modules which are not available on the FHEM svn repository, you may need this image, because it has more perl modules preinstalled.

 ##### Not updated anymore since Jan 2024